p4ulor/Battleships/front-end/README.md

 - React Router avoids reloading entire documents, contrary to using link ref \<a\>
 - I tried to avoid using a CSS bootstrap because I would have to learn how to use the bootstrap and it would force me to add a lot of other elements and know what classes to assign to elements just to make a certain look work and could make the writing of the JSX a bit more confusing.
 And without it I have more control and learn more about CSS
 - During development and testing using Chrome Dev Tools, some scripts in a VM-12345.MySrcFile.tsx will run and will look like clones of your code and run things your code is already running.
 What's the most likely explanation, for my case, is [this](https://stackoverflow.com/a/30321123/9375488) although the other answers can provide more info.
+- Sometimes when running the server with a new built of the front-end, some changes might not take effect.
+To fix changes are taking effect, in the browser, open the inspect window, right click the refresh button and click "Empty Cache and Hard Reload"

 ### About React
 - https://reactjs.org/docs/dom-elements.html